sgra64/mvn-fun/README.md

 &nbsp;

-Show the new structure after the merge with packages `de.factorizer` and now with `Factorizer` and `FactorizerTests` classes:
+Show the structure after the merge with packages `de.factorizer` and with `Factorizer` and `FactorizerTests` classes:

 ```sh
 find src                                # show content of the `release` branch